-Fish sampling with minnow traps and visual observations was conducted in Volcano Creek from 2014 to 2020 (Appendix 1).
+Fish sampling with minnow traps and visual observations was conducted in Volcano Creek from 2014 to 2021 (Appendix 1).
 In 2016 a second site (about 2 km further upstream) was also sampled.
-No fish were caught in 2014, but Dolly Varden were captured annually from 2015 to 2020, except in 2019 (Figure 76) and slimy sculpin were caught in 2017, 2018, and 2019.
+Dolly Varden were captured in most years (Figure 76) and slimy sculpin were caught in 2017, 2018, and 2019.
 Length frequency distribution of all Dolly Varden caught is presented in Figure 77.
 Age 1 and 2 fish dominated the catch, although some larger, older fish were also captured.